SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 Using the `Export-PnPClientSidePageMapping` cmdlet you can:

 - Export the built in mapping file (`-BuiltInPageLayoutMapping` parameter): this file will be used for the out of the box page layouts. **If you specify a custom mapping for an out of the box page layout than that mapping will take preference**
-- Analyze the page layouts in the connected portal and export those as a mapping file (`-CustomPageLayoutMapping` parameter): **all** the found page layouts (so out of the box and custom) are analyzed and exported
+- Analyze the page layouts in the connected portal and export those as a mapping file (`-CustomPageLayoutMapping` parameter): all the found custom page layouts are analyzed and exported.
+If you also want to get your OOB page layouts analyzed then use the `-AnalyzeOOBPageLayouts` parameter.

 ```PowerShell
 # Connect to your "classic" portal